Cochise

 Cochise (/koʊˈtʃiːs/ koh-CHEESS; Apache: Shi-ka-She or A-da-tli-chi, lit. 'having the quality/strength of an oak'; later K'uu-ch'ish or Cheis, lit. 'oak'; c.
-1805 – June 8, 1874) was the leader of the Chiricahui local group of the Chokonen and principal nantan of the Chokonen band of a Chiricahua Apache.
+1805 – June 8, 1874) was the leader of the Chiricahui local group of the Chokonen and principal nantan of the Chokonen band of the Chiricahua Apache.
 A key war leader during the Apache Wars, he led an uprising that began in 1861 and persisted until a peace treaty was negotiated in 1872.
 Cochise County is named after him.

 Biography

 Cochise (or "Cheis") was one of the most noted Apache leaders (along with Geronimo and Mangas Coloradas) to resist intrusions by Mexicans and Americans during the 19th century.
-He was described as a large man (for the time), with a muscular frame, classical features, and long, black hair, which he wore in traditional Apache style.
+He was described as a large man (for the time), with a muscular frame, classical features and long, black hair, which he wore in traditional Apache style.
 He was about 6 ft tall and weighed about 175 lb.
 In his own language, his name Cheis meant "having the quality or strength of oak."

-Cochise and the Chokonen-Chiricahua lived in the area that is now the northern region of Sonora, Mexico; New Mexico, and Arizona, which they had settled in sometime before the arrival of the European explorers and colonists.
+Cochise and the Chokonen-Chiricahua lived in the area that is now the northern region of Sonora, Mexico; New Mexico and Arizona, which they had settled in sometime before the arrival of the European explorers and colonists.
 As Spain and later Mexico attempted to gain dominion over the Chiricahua lands, the indigenous groups became increasingly resistant.
 Cycles of warfare developed, which the Apache mostly won.
-Eventually, the Spanish tried a different approach; they tried to make the Apache dependent (thereby placating them), giving them older firearms and liquor rations issued by the colonial government (this was called the "Galvez Peace Policy").
-After Mexico gained independence from Spain and took control of this territory, it ended the practice, perhaps lacking the resources (and/or possibly the will) to continue it.
-The various Chiricahua bands resumed raiding in the 1830s to acquire what they wanted after the Mexicans stopped selling these goods to them.
+Eventually, instead of vanquishing the Apache, the Spanish sought to pacify them through dependece upon gifted older firearms and liquor rations issued by the colonial government.

+After Mexico gained independence from Spain and took control of this territory, these "Galvez Peace Policy" practices were ended, perhaps from lack of resources (and/or lack of will).
+The various Chiricahua bands resumed raiding in the 1830s to acquire these goods after the Mexicans stopped their sale to them.

-As a result, the Mexican government began a series of military operations to stop the raiding by the Chiricahua, but they were fought to a standstill by the Apache.
-Cochise's father was killed in the fighting.
-Cochise deepened his resolve, and the Chiricahua Apache pursued vengeance against the Mexicans.
-Mexican forces captured Cochise at one point in 1848 during an Apache raid on Fronteras, Sonora, but he was exchanged for nearly a dozen Mexican prisoners.
+As a result, the Mexican government began a series of military operations to stop the raids, which were fought to a standstill.
+When Cochise's father was killed in the fighting, Cochise deepened his resolve and the Chiricahua pursued vengeance against the Mexicans.

+Cochise was captured at one point in 1848 by Mexican forces, during an Apache raid on Fronteras, Sonora, but he was exchanged for nearly a dozen Mexican prisoners.